nealmckee/swarmviz/README.md

 Either use the “Time Step” slider to move through the data or press the “PLAY” button start playing back the experiment or simulation.
 The time step slider stays reactive during this and FPS as well as a number of time steps to skip between each frame can be adjusted.

 Toggle additional visualization such as the convex hull, collisions or clustering any time.
 Choose a threshold for the clustering using the slider or enter a specific value in the box above.

+See the [Makie documentation](https://docs.makie.org/stable/reference/blocks/axis/index.html#axis_interaction) for additional ways to interact with any of the plots.

 After you’re done, hit the export to button to choose a location for all the data that was created.